rzanei/blockchain-devops/readme.md

 ---

-### 2. How to Download a Binary
+## 🔽 Binary Download Automation

-Use the provided `get-binary.sh` script to download the binary for the desired blockchain.
+Use the provided `get-binary.sh` script to download and extract the correct version of a node binary.

 ```bash
 # Example usage